sake92/fp4noobs/README.md

 - a **proper value** is "immediately usable" and "concrete", like `1`, `true`, an object etc.
 - **value constructor**(function) is NOT "immediately usable", you need to give it a value first This is "first order" value constructor, one level deep.
 - **value constructor constructor** is NOT "immediately usable".
 If you give it a value, it will return another value constructor.
-This is called a **higher order** abstraction.
+This is a **higher order** abstraction.
 "higher-order abstraction abstracts over something that abstracts over something" - Adriaan
 This reminds me of OOP abstract factory design pattern (factory of factories). :)